tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 Finally, let us change the default ``window_size`` and ``step_size`` values.
 In the below I have split the function definition over two lines so as not to make the line exceed 78 characters.
-Exceeding 78 characters is considered poor "style".
+Exceeding 78 characters is considered poor "style" because it makes it difficult to read the code.

 .. code-block:: python
     :linenos: